 Step 4.
-Undertake evaluation to assess the extent to which recommended actions were achieved
+Undertake evaluation to assess the extent to which follow-up actions were achieved

-The purpose of the medical audit system is to undertake appropriate measures to correct health service delivery and address gaps in the system.
+The purpose of the medical audit system is to undertake appropriate measures to correct healthcare service delivery and address gaps in the system.
 Therefore, it becomes important to ensure that the recommended steps and follow-up actions are taken by respective agencies.
-It is suggested that the monitoring of these steps and follow-up is undertaken by another team to avoid conflicts of interest.
+It is suggested that the monitoring of these steps and follow-up should be undertaken by another team to avoid conflicts of interest.
 Additionally, to address the challenge of monitoring in general, the establishment of IT infrastructure can help.